 The charm of an authentic, period-furnished venue

 Welcome to Manoir de la Salle

-The manor of Saint-Léon also called Manoir de la Salle consists of a 15th century manor house and a square keep with a 12th century corner tower.
+The Manoir de Saint-Léon, also known as Donjon and Manoir de la Salle consists of a 15th century manor house and a square keep with a 12th century corner tower.
 This architectural ensemble constitutes a dwelling inhabited in the Middle Ages.
 It has been listed as a Historic Monument since 1957.

-The Manoir de la Salle is characterised by its magnificent Lauze (local flat stone) roofs and its accessible round tower.
-Inside, a rich collection of furniture, as well as several important collections (music, herbs, fantastic animals from the Middle Ages) have been left by its past inhabitants.
+The Donjon et Manoir de la Salle features magnificent Lauze (local flat stone) roofs and an accessible watchtower.
+Inside, a wealth of furnishings and important collections (music, herbalism, medieval fantasy animals) have been left by past inhabitants.

 Outside, a pleasant park planted with roses shelters a remarkable Cedar of Lebanon with a circumference of 8.30m, almost 300 years old.

-In the early 2020s, Jean-Max Touron, who already owned several historic sites in the department, acquired the Saint Léon manor and will open it to the public in the spring of 2021.
+In the early 2020s, Jean-Max Touron, already the owner of several historic sites in the département, acquired the Saint Léon manor house and opened it to the public for the first time in spring 2021.

-The Manoir de la Salle can be visited freely by individuals and groups.
+The Donjon and Manoir de la Salle are open to individuals and groups.